chaoss/prospector/README.md

-**NOTE:** *Prospector project is inactivity.
+**NOTE:** *Prospector project is inactive.
 The project will become active once someone starts maintaining it again.*

 Prospector